-Our standard hours of operation are Monday, Tuesday, Thursday, Friday 8:00 am - 5:00 pm at the Santa Rosa Campus; Wednesday 9:00 am - 5:00 pm at the Petaluma Campus.
+Our standard hours of operation are Monday, Tuesday, Wednesday, Thursday, 8:00 am - 5:00 pm and Friday 8:00 am - 1:00 pm at the Santa Rosa Campus; Wednesday 9:00 am - 5:00 pm at the Petaluma Campus.
 Some flexibility for community outreach, in-reach, special events, school visits and evening & weekend activities is required.
 There is a significant increase in demand of evening and weekend hours during October, November, December and February, given financial aid and transfer application deadlines.
 The additional work hours for classified staff are compensated with Compensatory Time.
 There is not adequate funding available in the budget for paid overtime.
-Starting in Fall 2023, Undocu · Immigrant · Dream Center will be providing in-person services once a week at the SRJC Roseland campus, day and time to be determined during Summer 2023.